 The appeals process is a formal procedure that ensures competition fairness by considering unforeseen conditions that impact a team's ability to compete.
 The process is NOT a vehicle for a team to pursue advancement in the competition by other means.
 Appeals include requests for Emergency Competition Dates.
-Appeals will be submitted through the online Appeals Form.
+Appeals will be submitted through the online Appeals Form, which is published in the competition round emails.
 The following rules apply to appeals.
 The National Commissioner is the final decision authority on all appeals.

-A. Deadlines - Unless otherwise published by the CyberPatriot Program Office, appeals must be received by the CyberPatriot Program office before 4:00 p.m.
-Eastern Time on the Tuesday after the start of the round.

-B. Originator - Only the team's coach or coach alternate may originate a team's appeal.
+- A. Deadlines Unless otherwise published by the CyberPatriot Program Office, appeals must be received by the CyberPatriot Program office before 4:00 p.m.
+Eastern Time on the Tuesday after the start of the round. - B. Originator Only the team's coach or coach alternate may originate a team's appeal.